-In October 2015, Gallup polls reported that 58% of Americans favored legalization of marijuana.
+In October 2015, Gallup polls reported that 58% of Americans favored the legalization of marijuana.
 The following year, Gallup released a poll showing 33 million Americans smoked marijuana.
 (Compare this to 40 million cigarette smokers.)
-Recently, a Pew Research Center study shows an astonishing 68% of officers support legalization or decriminalization of marijuana.
+Recently, a Pew Research Center study shows an astonishing 68% of officers support the legalization or decriminalization of marijuana.

 While possession of marijuana for personal or medical use becomes legal in a growing number of states in the United States, and jurisdictions in Texas decline prosecution of these charges, one thing is clear: the sale and delivery of marijuana is not expected to become legal in Texas anytime soon.

-If you are looking to understand the penalties for delivery of marijuana in Fort Worth, or if you have been charged with an offense, reach out to a skilled attorney for assistance.
+If you are looking to understand the penalties for the delivery of marijuana in Fort Worth, or if you have been charged with an offense, reach out to a skilled attorney for assistance.

 No. Growing marijuana will subject you to charges for possession of marijuana.
-Selling marijuana will result in charges for delivery of marijuana.
+Selling marijuana will result in charges for the delivery of marijuana.

 Marijuana, under the Texas Health and Safety Code, is defined to include the “plant Cannabis sativa L., whether growing or not, the seeds of that plant, and every compound, manufacture, salt, derivative, mixture, or preparation of that plant or its seeds.”
 Tex.
 Health & Safety Code § 481.002 (26).
 The term “deliver” encompasses the sale of marijuana.
 Under the Texas Health and Safety Code, to “deliver” also includes the transfer of marijuana to another.
 The transfer can be an actual transfer or a constructive transfer.
 Tex.
 Health & Safety Code § 481.120.
 A constructive transfer involves an indirect transfer where the person delivering still allows for a change of possession, such as keys to a car or hotel room where the marijuana is located.
 Even taking all the steps to secure a transaction may be enough to satisfy this element.
 Torres v.
 State, 667 S.W.2d 190, 194 (Tex.
 App.—Corpus Christi 1983)